GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ## Creating the search page

 The search page of the web application has a search bar users can enter a `search-term` into.
-The `ThumbnailReferences` with the `search-term` in their `labels` lists are added to the thumbnails dictionary and used to obtain and display the correct thumbnails to the search page.
+The `ThumbnailReferences` with the `search-term` in their `labels` lists are added to the thumbnails dictionary and used to obtain and display the correct thumbnails in the search page.

-1. In `main.py`, in the `SearchHandler` class, fill out the `get` method.
+1. Fill out the `get` method.
+The method is found in `main.py` in the `SearchHandler` class.
     1. Get the `search-term` from the user.
 The `search-term` should be converted to lower case to avoid case sensitivity.

         ```py